saschagottfried/fds/manual_compilation.md

         libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6 (0x00007f85cc354000)
         /lib64/ld-linux-x86-64.so.2 (0x00007f85ccf4a000)

 ## Compile FDS sources

+> This is recommended by the original compilation documentation

 Make these directories available to your environment:

     export MPIDIST=/shared/openmpi_64
     export PATH=$MPIDIST/bin:$PATH
     export LD_LIBRARY_PATH=$MPIDIST/lib:$LD_LIBRARY_PATH

 Go to your updated repo for FDS, you should be able to build the mpi_gnu_linux_64